k4pran/Wuchang/Burning Cave.md

-Mentioned in a letter from [[Honglan]] who was trying to keep it secret
+Mentioned in a letter from [[Commander Honglan]] who was trying to keep it secret

+Is this not where [[Wuchang]] was being healed at the beginning of the game?